 - Consider electrolyte-rich beverages for intense or prolonged activities

-A general guideline is to consume 500-600 ml of fluid for every pound of body weight lost during exercise.
-However, individual needs may vary based on factors such as climate, exercise intensity, and sweat rate.
+A general guideline is to drink 500-600 ml of fluid for every pound of body weight lost during exercise.
+Still, individual needs may differ based on factors like climate, exercise intensity, and sweat rate.

 Don’t forget to include electrolytes in your hydration strategy, especially sodium and potassium.
 These minerals play a crucial role in maintaining fluid balance and supporting muscle function.
-Sports drinks, coconut water, or homemade electrolyte solutions can be effective options for replenishing both fluids and electrolytes.
+Sports drinks, coconut water, or homemade electrolyte solutions can be effective ways to replace both fluids and electrolytes.

 4. Harness the Power of Anti-Inflammatory Foods

-Intense exercise triggers an inflammatory response in the body, which is a natural part of the adaptation process.
-However, excessive or chronic inflammation can hinder recovery and increase the risk of injury.
-Incorporating anti-inflammatory foods into your diet can help mitigate this response and support optimal recovery.
+Intense exercise sparks an inflammatory response in the body, which is a natural part of adapting.
+However, excessive or chronic inflammation can slow recovery and raise the risk of injury.
+Working anti-inflammatory foods into your diet can help temper this response and support optimal recovery.

 Some of the best anti-inflammatory foods for athletes include: